massalabs/massa-docs/hackathon.rst

 This will allow your client to connect to the remote node run by Massa team so that you don't have to run a node by yourself.

-You can now run the client and generate a private key using the following commang in the client:
+You can now run the client and generate a private key using the following command in the client:

 .. code-block::